Employer of Record South Korea (EOR South Korea)

 Payroll Processing and Salary Disbursement

-We process monthly payroll in Korean won (KRW) with precise calculation of gross-to-net salary, ensuring timely payment via Korean bank accounts.
-Employees receive detailed payslips in Korean showing all deductions, allowances, overtime calculations, and statutory contributions in compliance with Korean payroll standards and labor law requirements.
+We manage monthly payroll in Korean won (KRW) with accurate gross-to-net salary calculations, payroll accuracy checks, local payroll administration, and timely salary disbursement through compliant payroll systems.
+Employees receive detailed payslips showing deductions, allowances, overtime calculations, statutory contributions, and payroll and benefits information in accordance with Korean payroll standards.

 Tax Deduction and Payroll Compliance